• Skip to main content

 2. Butter and then flour a cake pan, shake a few times to dump the excess flour.

-3. In a large bowl with a fork, beat the butter and sugar until it forms a paste, add an egg, stir in a circular motion until you get fully mix, add the other egg, repeat.
+3. In a large bowl with a fork, beat the butter and sugar until it forms a paste.
+Add an egg, stir in a circular motion until you thoroughly mix, add the other egg, and repeat.

 4. Add a pinch of salt, vanilla, and zest if using.
 Stir well.

-5. Add 1 cup flour and baking powder, stir gently with a circular motion 5 times.
+5. Add 1 cup flour and baking powder, and stir gently with a circular motion five times.

 6. Add the milk and continue stirring until creamy.